 Two hundred and fifty million dollars (\$250,000,000) will be available upon appropriation to the Congested Corridors Program annually.
 Any unused balance or savings generated will be added to the available funding in the following cycle.
-The Commission intends to program two years of funding in the 2020 Program (\$500,000,000) in fiscal years 2021-22 and 2022-23.
-The last year of programming in the 2018 Program (fiscal year 2020-21) will be carried to the 2020 Program.
+The Commission intends to program two years of funding in the 2020 Program in fiscal years 2021-22 and 2022-23.